 Normally the difference between photographic archival board and conventional archival board is the lack of alkaline buffer.
 This board is generally dyed natural white throughout, without optical brightening agents and with a pH of 7.0.
 Boards without alkaline buffer are generally used in direct contact with photographic layers.
 All KLUG-CONSERVATION boards, as well as the majority of other products of the company, have passed the Photographic Activity Test (PAT) compliant to ISO 18916.» to the product group

-Blotting board is a neutral, soft, unglued, minimally pressed, highly absorbent, acid-free board without optical brightening agents.
+Blotting board is a neutral, soft, unglued, without an alkaline buffer (unbuffered), minimally pressed, highly absorbent, acid-free board without optical brightening agents.
 It consists of a high proportion of cotton fibres.
 Thanks to the open capillaries of blotting board, fluids can be absorbed very quickly and effectively.
 KLUG-CONSERVATION blotting boards offer a particularly high capillary rise of over 150 ml in 10 min.
 When treated appropriately, blotting boards can be used for many processing cycles in restoration processes.» to the product group